Incident Management Training Put to Test in Gulf

 As the response unfolded, Haley noted that the Incident Command System, an incident management approach that establishes a standard organizational structure for incident response, was critical to a productive effort.
 Adhering to a common framework for command and control minimized confusion and allowed multiple agencies to work together.
 At the same time, responders had to balance structure with flexibility to react to often unpredictable circumstances.

-“External influences—whether it’s feedback from the effected population, political decisions or media coverage—can influence the response in ways you may not have predicted, but you have to adapt quickly,” said Haley.
+“External influences—whether it’s feedback from the effected population, political decisions or media coverage—can influence the response in ways you may not have predicted, but you have to adapt quickly,” Haley said.

 ORISE continues to study the Deepwater Horizon response to apply the valuable knowledge gained to future incidents.
 Although the tragedy in the Gulf came in the form an explosion and oil spill, lessons learned here are applicable to a broad range of disasters, including radiological terrorist attacks.
 In his after-action analysis, Haley has been surprised by the number of similarities in response planning, even when disaster scenarios differ dramatically.